asowers1/LeanCache/README.md

 }
 ```

-And create a caching wrapper that model
+And create a caching wrapper for that model

 ```
 class ExampleObjectCache: NSObject, ExampleObjectCacheType {